If you're a smartphone user, you're probably wondering: how much data do you need?

 On average, most online games will consume about 1.5 MB of data per minute.

-Pro Tip for Reducing Data: Avoid games that rely on ads as its form of monetization or focus strictly on games that can be played offline as well as online.
+Pro Tip: Avoid games that rely on ads as its form of monetization or focus strictly on games that can be played offline as well as online.

 Music apps, such as Spotify, Pandora, and Apple Music, require data as well.
 In the case of Pandora, you will need to listen to 36 hours of music to hit 1 GB when streaming at 64 kps.
 However, at 128 kps, the hourly data usage amount doubles, meaning that you will consume 1 GB of data if you listen to the service for a little over 18 hours.
 In other words, the better quality of the stream, the quicker the data is exhausted.